Social media is constantly evolving.

 But adding new content to your story isn’t as annoying because it doesn’t take up space on everyone’s timeline the same way a picture or video would.

 Plus, these types of stories create the fear of missing out.

 If your business starts to regularly share ephemeral content, users will make sure to check back frequently to make sure they aren’t missing out on anything.

-I’d recommend using this strategy to run flash sales or other promotions to drive sales.
-We’re going to see more businesses as well as regular people add more short-lived content to their social media profiles.
+We’d recommend using this strategy to run flash sales or other promotions to drive sales.
+We’re going to continue seeing more businesses as well as regular people add more short-lived content to their social media profiles.